Getting Naked and Falling in Love

 Here are a few comments that not only that moved me to tears but reflected back to me the power and responsibility I have as a woman and a leader to inspire action through my openness:

 - -Everything about this is exquisite and so achingly raw and authentic.
-Love, love, love, mad respect, and a boatload of gratitude to you, Liz DiAlto for sharing!!
+Love, love, love, mad respect, and a boatload of gratitude to you, Elizabeth DiAlto for sharing!!

 - -As you step forward into your own authenticity, actively shedding the shame skins of so many thousands of women and their lineage you truly give so many more women permission to be themselves to be transformed.